-510 atmosphere (acting as an atmospheric CO2 source).
-This simulated atmospheric CO2 uptake all year long except for the summer season is also in agreement with previous literature (Fennel et al., 2019; Laruelle et al., 2015; Signorini et al., 2013).
-The study of Laruelle et al. (2015) has nevertheless shown that in spring, the southern part of the Eastern North American coast is quasi neutral and that in fall, some regions such as the Gulf of Maine or the Georges Bank acts as a CO2 source.
-The temporal change of pCO2 (pCO_2 change, evan line) is the result of the non-perfect balance between the internal processes and the air-sea CO2
+in spring the southern part of the US East Coast is quasineutral and that in autumn some regions, such as the Gulf of Maine or the Georges Bank, act as a CO_2 source.
+The temporal change of pCO_2 (pCO_2 change, cyan line) is the result of the non-perfect balance between the internal processes and the air-sea CO_2 flux.

-515 flux.

-We evaluate the rate of change tied to each process during the marked peak-to-peak pCO2 increase observed between winter and summer (from 331 μatm in February to 400 μatm in August, Fig. 7a).
-A positive rate of change (in μatm month-1) indicates that the process contributes to an increase in pCO_2 between winter and summer (February-August).
-This process-based analysis 520 reveals that the winter-to-summer pCO2 increase in the U.S. East Coast (M10) mainly results from thermal (rate of change = +5 μ atm month-1) and ocean circulation (rate of change = +4 μ atm month-1) influences combined with a large reduction of the biological CO_2 uptake (rate change of +7 μatm month-1, Fig. 7b).
-The importance of the thermal and circulation effects as well as the presence of a strong biological drawdown are in line with results from past studies (e.g., Laruelle et al., 2015, Shadwick et al., 2010, 2011, Signorini et al., 2013, and Cai et al., 2020).
-Our results which identifies the reduction of biological carbon

-525 uptake as a key control of pCO_2 seasonality agree with the studies of Shadwick et al. (2010, 2011), but slightly diverge compared to those of Signorini et al. (2013) or Laruelle et al. (2015), which found that the thermal effect was the dominant driver.
+We evaluate the rate of change tied to each process during the marked peak-to-peak pCO_2 increase observed between winter and summer (from 331 μatm in February to 400 μatm in August, Fig. 7a).
+A positive rate of change (in μatm per month) indicates that the process contributes to an increase in pCO_2 between winter and summer (February-August).
+This process-based analysis reveals that the winter-to-summer pCO_2 increase on the US East Coast (M10) mainly results from thermal (rate of change $= +5 \,\mu$ atm per month) and ocean circulation (rate of change $= +4 \,\mu atm$ per month) influences combined with a large reduction of the biological CO2 uptake (rate change of +7 μatm per month, Fig. 7b).
+The importance of the thermal and circulation effects and the presence of a strong biological drawdown are in line with results from past studies (e.g., Laruelle et al., 2015; Shadwick et al., 2010, 2011; Signorini et al., 2013; and Cai et al., 2020).
+Our results identify the reduction of biological carbon uptake as a key control of pCO_2 seasonality and thus agree with the studies of Shadwick et al. (2010, 2011) but slightly diverge compared to those of Signorini et al. (2013) or Laruelle et al. (2015), which found that the thermal effect was the dominant driver.
 This difference is largely explained by the different levels of details in the decomposition method.
 While most model studies, including ours, use seasonal change in SST, SSS, DIC and ALK, observational approaches cannot isolate the compounding changes tied to biological activity from those of ocean transport.

-530 3.2.2 Seasonality in the Norwegian basin and in the Californian Current
+3.2.2 Seasonality in the Norwegian basin and in the Californian Current

-The pCO2 seasonal cycle in the Norwegian Basin (M16) and the Californian Current (M2) simulated by MOM6-COBALT are represented in Fig. 7c and Fig. 7e, respectively.
-The Norwegian Basin shows a near-constant pCO2 value (~ 330 μatm) throughout the year except in spring when it drops by 30 μatm (minimum pCO2 value of 300 μatm in June).
-The phasing of the seasonal pCO2 cycle in the Californian Current is similar to that along the U.S. East Coast, with a minimum pCO2 value

-535 of 366 μ atm in March followed by an increase that reaches a maximum pCO2 value of 433 μ atm in August and then decreases again at the beginning of the fall.
+The pCO_2 seasonal cycle in the Norwegian Basin (M16) and the Californian Current (M2) simulated by MOM6-COBALT are represented in Fig. 7c and e, respectively.
+The Norwegian Basin shows a near-constant pCO_2 value (~330 μatm) throughout the year, except in spring when it drops by 30 μatm (minimum pCO_2 value of 300 μatm in June).
+The phasing of the seasonal pCO_2 cycle in the Californian Current is similar to that along the US East Coast, with a minimum pCO_2 value of 366 μatm in March followed by an increase that reaches a maximum pCO_2 value of 433 μatm in August and then decreases again at the beginning of autumn.

-The decomposition of the seasonal cycle into different processes for both the Norwegian Basin and the Californian Current (Fig. 7d and Fig. 7f) reveal patterns that are qualitatively similar to those already diagnosed for the U.S. East Coast (Fig. 7b).

-540 For both shelf regions, the biological and circulation effects respectively remain negative and positive throughout the year, while the thermal effect increases pCO_2 in spring and summer but decreases pCO_2 in fall and winter.
-The fresh water term is also minor compared to the other terms.
-Quantitatively, however, the amplitude of the different terms points to different first order control in the pCO_2 seasonality for each region.
-The amplitudes are calculated here using the marked peak-to-peak change in pCO2 which occurs between February and June in the Norwegian basin and between March and August in the Californian Current.
+The decomposition of the seasonal cycle into different processes for both the Norwegian Basin and the Californian Current (Fig. 7d and f) reveal patterns that are qualitatively similar to those already diagnosed for the US East Coast (Fig. 7b).
+For both shelf regions, the biological and circulation effects remain negative and positive, respectively, throughout the year, while the thermal effect increases pCO_2 in spring and summer but decreases pCO_2 in autumn and winter.
+The freshwater term is also minor compared to the other terms.
+Quantitatively, however, the amplitude of the different terms points to different first-order control in the pCO_2 seasonality for each region.
+The amplitudes are calculated here using the marked peak-to-peak change in pCO_2 , which occurs between February and June in the Norwegian basin and between March and August in the Californian Current.